So look at how old she was. My mother was eighty-four years old . . . eighty-four.

 defined, there were approximately 125 American Indian people living at

 the time.
 So one percent, perhaps two percent, of the population might

-4. Some things they take very seriously.
+4. Some things traditional Indian people take very seriously.
 Fooling

 around with Indian medicine power in general, and specific feats like

-turning yourself into an animal and (hopefully) back again, is strongly
+turning yourself into an animal and (hopefully) back again, are strongly

 avoided.
 Generally, one doesn't try anything that they are not sure about.